 Rory has collaborated and worked with organisations such as Tate, Photofusion, Greenwich and Bexley Community Hospice, University of Greenwich and others.

-Rory is currently beginning to found a cross-arts collective whose aim is to encourage and support those whose voices are rarely heard.
+Rory is founding Hiatus Collective, a cross-arts collective whose aim is to encourage and support those whose voices are rarely heard.

 Manchester Celebrates STAMWALK - University of Manchester, 2017